mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 - [Figma UI Kit](https://material.5ly.co/) for Material-UI.

-## Material-UI Specific Projects
+## Libraries

-This is a collection of Material-UI specific projects that we couldn't better contextualize in the documentation pages.
+This is a collection of projects that we couldn't better contextualize in the documentation pages.

 - [Advanced Filter Builder](https://github.com/logipro/logi-filter-builder) Component will help your users create powerful filter criterias.
 - [create-mui-theme](https://react-theming.github.io/create-mui-theme/) Online tool for creating Material-UI themes via Material Design Color Tool